 Unidentified submerged objects are occasionally reputed to have flown into and out of bodies of water that are choked with heavy ice coverings as if the ice presents no barrier whatsoever.
 After these reports, large holes have been observed that do not appear marked by catastrophic impact.
 Some have proposed that these USOs possess the ability to melt ice at speed of transit.
 Examples of this have allegedly occurred in Norway, Sweden, and Russia, where these objects have been reported flying into and out of the water in the area.

-In 1967, a UFO was reported crashing into Shag Harbour, Nova Scotia.
 The craft was reported to be about 60 feet (18 m) long.
 It was reported to have been hovering and flashing orange lights, then it tilted at about a 45-degree angle and entered the water.
 The Royal Canadian Mounted Police were notified about the incident.
 A yellow light was reported in the water moving and leaving a trail of yellow foam.
 The Canadian Coast Guard was dispatched but by the time they arrived along with other vessels at the point of entry the yellow foam was all that remained.

 The unknown flying object was never officially identified, and was therefore referred to as an unidentified flying object (UFO) in Canadian government documents.
 A Canadian Naval recovery effort immediately followed.
 The event is sometimes compared to the Roswell UFO incident and Kecksburg UFO incident, two other events alleged to be military crash-recoveries of UFOs.

 The initial report was made by Laurie Wickens, a local resident, and four of his friends.
 Driving through Shag Harbour on Highway 3, they spotted a large object descending into the waters of the harbor.